roberttwomey/dsc160-final/README.md

 The first paragraph should be a short summary describing your results.

 The subsequent paragraphs could address questions including:
-- Why is this culturally relevant?
+- Why is this culturally innovative?
-- How does your computational approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?
+- How does your generative computational approach differ from traditional art/music/cultural production?
-- How do you think the original artists/musicians would respond to this type of analysis?
-Would it change/inform their practice in some way?
 - How do your results relate to broader social, cultural, economic political, etc., issues?
+- What are the ethical concerns for this form of generative art?
 - In what future directions could you expand this work?

 ## Team Roles